Wondering about what’s the best way to save tax in India?

 - Step 6: The resultant income is your net taxable income.
 You can now apply the government income tax slab on this final income.

-- Post deducation of tax-free income, the income between Rs 2.5 lakhs & Rs 5 lakhs is subject to 5% income tax.
+- Post deduction of tax-free income, the income between Rs.2.5 lakhs and Rs.5 lakhs is subject to a 5% income tax.

-- Income between Rs 5 lakhs & Rs 10 lakhs falls under 20% tax bracket.
+- Income between Rs.5 lakhs and Rs.10 lakhs falls under the 20% tax bracket.

-- Any remaining income over and above Rs 10 lakhs would be subjected to 30% income tax.
+- Any remaining income over and above Rs.10 lakhs would be subjected to a 30% income tax.

-Where one side the government wants you to fulfill your moral responsibilities, on the other side, it shows leniency in some cases too.
-In a nutshell, the sections are as per the Income tax act :-
+There are two sides of the coin before you discover the best way to save tax in India.
+Where one side the government wants you to fulfill your moral responsibilities, on the other side it shows leniency too.
+In a nutshell, the sections are as per the Income Tax Act:-

-3. Section 80CCD: This comes under central government employee central scheme.
-Over & above the limit of 1.5 lac under Section 80C, this section allows benefits on investments upto Rs 50,000 in NPS tier 1 account.
+- Section 80CCD: This comes under the central government employee central scheme.
+Over & above the limit of Rs.1.5 lakhs under Section 80C, this section allows benefits on investments up to Rs.50,000 in the NPSTier 1 account.

-4. Section 80D/80DD/80DDB: Allows medical deduction for family or parents or medical issues.
+- Section 80D/80DD/80DDB: Allows medical deduction for family or parents or medical issues.
 If you have parents who are aged, you might have taken medical insurance for them.
-You can claim such medical insurance payment up to INR 30,000 of uninsured parents.
-You should declare such amount at the beginning of the financial year so that your monthly net take home is reflected correctly.
+You can claim such medical insurance payment up to Rs.30,000 of uninsured parents.
+You should declare such amount at the beginning of the financial year so that your monthly net take-home is reflected correctly.

-7. Section 24: Exemptions due to various loans, precisely home loan and education loan.
+- Section 24: Exemptions due to various loans, precisely home loans, and education loans.
 The interest paid on housing loan qualifies for tax benefit under this section.
-Interest upto Rs 2 lac per financial year is allowed as deduction.
-Interest upto Rs 30,000 is allowed on home improvement loans as well.
+Interest up to Rs.2 lakhs per financial year is allowed as deduction.
+Interest up to Rs.30,000 is allowed on home improvement loans as well.

-8. Section 80G/80GGA/80GGC: This allows you not to pay tax if you’re donating your money to various fields.
+- Section 80G/80GGA/80GGC: This allows you to not pay tax on the money that you’re donating to various fields.

-9. Section 80TTA: Interest income upto Rs 10,000 per year from a savings account is allowed as a deduction from taxable income.
+- Section 80TTA: Interest income up to Rs.10,000 per year from a savings account is allowed as a deduction from taxable income.
 Interest from fixed deposits & term deposits, however, does not qualify.

 Tax Saving Investment Schemes by Government

-1. Employee Provident Fund: In this, you need to contribute 12% of your Basic pay+DA to EPF, the interest earned here is tax-free.
-It is convenient to invest an amount directly deducts from salary.
+- Employee Provident Fund: In this, you need to contribute 12% of your Basic pay plus DA to EPF, the interest earned here is tax-free.
+It is convenient to invest an amount directly deducted from salary.
 Although, the money is fixed till your retirement.

-2. Public Provident Fund: This account has a compulsory locking of 15 years.
+- Public Provident Fund: This account has a compulsory locking of 15 years.
 It can be opened at post offices and nationalized banks.
 The interest earned is tax-free and cannot be attached by court orders.
-It’s backed me the central government.
+It’s backed by the central government.

-3. National Saving Certificate (NSC): It is a tax saving fixed deposit from India Post.
-The interest is market linked and changes every year.
+- National Saving Certificate (NSC): It is a tax-saving fixed deposit from India Post.
+The interest is market-linked and changes every year.

 Tax-free Tuition Fees and Education/Home Loans

-1. The expenses on Tuition fees for a maximum of two children is eligible for deduction in taxes.
+- The expenses on tuition fees for a maximum of two childrenis eligible for deduction in taxes.
 The maximum deductible value raises as high as 1.5L per annum.
 Also, the educational institution must be located in India, but it may be affiliated to any foreign University.

 Use these to increase your take-home salary

-In the matters of Tax Saving, there are a few points that you should get yourself acquainted with.
+Increasing the take-home salary will in turn help you in saving tax.
+You will find it to be the best way to save tax in India.
+In the matters of tax saving, there are a few points that you should get yourself acquainted with.
 There are multiple parts of your salary, where some of them are fully taxable whereas some of them are partially taxable/tax-free.

-Now that you have a lot of information on the fields where you could Axe Tax, it’s is the right time for your income tax payment.
+Now that you have a lot of information on the fields where you could save your taxes, it is the right time for your income tax payment.
 All you have to do is look for the right platform to invest to save tax.

 Step 1: Download Sqrrl by clicking here

-Step 2: Complete the 2-minute Signup Process (KYC verification), which is swift, secure and completely paperless!
+Step 2: Complete the 2-minute KYC Signup Process, which is swift, secure and completely paperless!

 And there you go, quick and easy tax saving.
 Tell us if you have any other query and we’ll be more than happy to help you out!
 Drop a comment down below, or mail us at firstname.lastname@example.org.